jeremyben/nunjucks-cli/readme.md

 ### `--watch`
 `-w`

 Allows to keep track of file changes and render accordingly (except files starting by `_`).
+Where multiple `--path` options are given, only the first path is watched.

 ### `--unsafe`
 `-u`